aragon/connect/docs/guides/getting-started.md

 const org = await connect('example.aragonid.eth', 'thegraph', { chainId: 4 })
 ```

-Note: only [Rinkeby](https://docs.ethhub.io/using-ethereum/test-networks/#rinkeby) is supported by the `thegraph` connector at the moment.
+Note: other than the Ethereum main network (default), only [Rinkeby](https://docs.ethhub.io/using-ethereum/test-networks/#rinkeby) is supported by the `thegraph` connector at the moment.

 ## Fetching data from an app state